 “The indemnifying party is not obligated to indemnify the Indemnified Party for any claim arising out of or in connection with the Indemnified Party’s own negligence, willful misconduct, or culpable act or omission.”

-Cap: It is common to limit the number of damages that party is taking the risk or obligation to indemnify.
-Otherwise, the Indemnitor may be undertaking an obligation or risk that could potentially be unlimited.
-Many events that could cause damages are unforeseeable hence it is essential to protect the business from over-indemnifying.
-Hence, when you are negotiating a contract, it is vital to arrange for an amount reflecting the appropriate risk that your business should be undertaking.
+It is common to limit the damages which the party takes the risk or obligation to indemnify, otherwise, the Indemnitor may be undertaking an obligation or risk that could be unlimited.
+Many events that could cause damages are unforeseeable, making it essential to protect the business from over-indemnifying.
+When negotiating a contract, it is vital that you arrange for an amount reflecting the appropriate risk that your business should be undertaking.

-Period: Different contracts require different periods of indemnification.
-For some contracts, the indemnification period may end simultaneously as the expiry date of the contract.
-However, many contracts contain an indemnification obligation that lasts beyond the underlying contract itself.
-These are typically called “survival periods”, as a party may sometimes only claim damages after the contracting period.
+Different contracts require varying periods of indemnification.
+For some contracts, the indemnification period may end when the contract expires.
+However, many contracts contain an indemnification obligation that lasts beyond the contract itself.
+This is termed a “survival period”, as a party may sometimes only claim damages after the contracting period.

-It seems like indemnification clauses are effectively doing the same job as insurance.
-However, are they the same thing?
-No. Not exactly.
-Insurance is a policy.
-It effectively transfers risk from one party.
-In exchange, there is a charge for payment to transfer that particular risk.
-The insured party who has paid the money would not need to pay.
-At the same time, an indemnity clause is simply the process of allocating risks within a contractual relationship, specifying which party would be responsible for unfortunate events arising out of the transaction.
-Hence, if you have agreed to a particular indemnification clause, you may consult the insurance company to transfer that risk by paying the insurance company.
+It might seem like indemnification clauses are effectively the same as insurance.
+This is not true, as insurance is a policy.
+It transfers risk from one party in exchange for a payment.
+An indemnity clause on the other hand allocates risks within a contractual relationship by changing rights of the parties, specifying which party would be responsible for certain adverse consequences arising out of the transaction.
+If you have agreed to a particular indemnification clause, you can consult your insurance company to transfer that risk by paying the insurance company.

-Non-compliance or illegal activities – Some contracts may explicitly state that any illegal activities would be considered a breach of contract.
+Some contracts may explicitly state that any illegal activities are considered a breach of contract.
 Hence the Indemnitor would be liable to indemnify for the damages arising out of that illegal activity.

-On the other hand, you may also exclude the right of indemnification based on illegal activities.
+On the other hand, you may also exclude the right of indemnification for illegal activities.
 Although an indemnification clause may not necessarily be enforceable when a party seeks to recover damages that are a consequence of their own illegal act, it is still useful to explicitly state it in the indemnification clause.
-This is the case with criminal offences.
-You cannot transfer criminal liability through an indemnification clause.
+This is certainly the case with criminal offences, as you cannot transfer criminal liability through an indemnification clause.
 An indemnity against criminal liability is generally unenforceable.
 However, where indemnification seeks to transfer the risk of a criminal charge of strict liability and the party has committed the offence innocently, the indemnification clause might be enforceable.

-Exclude future losses or profits - You may wish to limit damages of losses that may be too remote.
+You may wish to limit damages for losses that are too remote.
 Exclusion of the business's future losses or profits is frequently used when the indemnification clause operates on a “survival period”.

-“Hold harmless” clauses – these clauses require the Indemnitor to make an advance payment for covered damages, even though these payment and costs have not been made.
+These clauses require the Indemnitor to make an advance payment for covered damages, even though the payment and costs have not been made.
 Without a “hold harmless” provision, the indemnifying party will only become responsible after the indemnified party (indemnitee) pays for the covered damages.